Academic Catalog

 Prerequisite: PTA 2000.

-PTA 2500 Musculoskeletal System and Techniques II — 3 credits
+PTA 2500 Musculoskeletal Systems and Interventions II — 3 credits

 This course offers the learner opportunities to advance their knowledge of the musculoskeletal system and to the application of foundational physical therapy interventions.
 Building upon the content introduced in PTA 1500, students will continue to develop their knowledge base related to the structure, function, and pathology of the spine, upper extremities, and lower extremities.
 They will then apply that knowledge to the delivery of essential interventions related to those joints, and will demonstrate competence in application of selected concepts and skills for orthopedic conditions.
 Prerequisite(s): PTA 1700.